KUOA

-KUOA (1290 kHz) is a commercial AM radio station licensed to Siloam Springs, Arkansas.
+KUOA (1290 AM) is a commercial radio station licensed to Siloam Springs, Arkansas.
 It serves Northwest Arkansas, including Fayetteville and Bentonville.
-KUOA simulcasts the sports radio format heard on co-owned 99.5 KAKS and is owned by Jesus Gabriel Hernandez, through licensee Maxx Media Radio, LLC.
-The two stations are known as "ESPN Northwest Arkansas."
-They carry Arkansas-based sports shows in morning drive time and during the afternoon.
-A nationally syndicated sports show hosted by Dan Le Batard is heard in late mornings and ESPN Radio is carried nights and weekends.
+KUOA airs a Regional Mexican format and is owned by Jesus Gabriel Hernandez, through licensee Maxx Media Radio, LLC.
+The station is known as "La Maxxima 103.1 FM & 1290 AM."

 KUOA has a daytime power of 5,000 watts.
 But to protect other stations on AM 1290, it greatly reduces power at night to 31 watts.
 It uses a non-directional antenna.
 The transmitter is off West University Street in Siloam Springs, near the Arkansas-Oklahoma border.
-Programming is also heard on FM translator 95.3 K237GR in Johnson.
+Programming is also heard on FM translator 103.1 K276CO in Fayetteville.